Ocean Park Hong Kong: 21st century

 In March 2012, the new attraction zone Old Hong Kong opened, evoking the streetscapes and spirit of Hong Kong between the 1950s and the 1970s from various perspectives.
 In April, the newly refurbished Hong Kong Jockey Club Sichuan Treasures opened.
 In July, the final element of the redevelopment, Polar Adventure, opened, featuring animals such as penguins, Pacific walruses, spotted seals, northern sea lions, snowy owls and Arctic foxes, aiming to highlight some of the conservation issues they face.

 In November 2012, Ocean Park became the first theme park in Asia to win the Applause Award, an award presented by Liseberg and considered the most prestigious in the amusement and theme park industry.
 The park also received three Brass Ring Awards from the International Association of Amusement Parks and Attractions.

 In June 2014, the park opened its new shark aquarium, Shark Mystique, which was ranked as one of Asia's largest shark exhibits at the time.
 Shark Mystique features a 2.2 e6L tank viewable through a 360° panorama that spirals down three storeys.
 At opening, the aquarium housed 130 sharks and rays from 15 species, including the critically endangered largetooth sawfish and ragged-tooth shark.
 It was the first major attraction to open after the completion of the 2005 redevelopment project.

 In July 2014, Zeman stepped down as chairman after serving for 11 years.
-He revealed that he wished to continue, but was forced out by the government, a decision he believes to be due to a government guideline that limited positions on statutory bodies to six-year terms.
-Earlier in December 2013, the park had posted a record surplus of million and also a record attendance of 7.73 million for the 2012/13 financial year, up from the million deficit and 2.95 million visitors recorded in the 2002/2003 financial year.
+He revealed that he wished to continue but had been forced out by the government, a decision he believed to be due to a government guideline that limited positions on statutory bodies to six-year terms.
+Earlier in December 2013, the park had posted a record surplus of million and also a record attendance of 7.73 million for the 2012–2013 financial year, up from the million deficit and 2.95 million visitors recorded in the 2002–2003 financial year.

 On 19 February 2019, the park opened its first hotel, The Hong Kong Ocean Park Marriott Hotel.